 There may be objective facts about you as a person, company, or brand.
 For example, you are a female.
 Your company has 18 employees.
 Your brand logo is a buffalo.
 Whatever.
 But those objective facts are not your reputation.
 Reputation goes beyond objectivity into the murky, unpredictable, volatile, and phantasmagoric dimension of subjectivity.

-Because this is true — that reputation is more than our identity or actions — we must admit that some aspects of reputation are beyond our control.
+Because this is true — that reputation is more than our identity or actions — we must admit that many aspects of reputation are beyond our control.

 Reputation is Qualitative

-When discussing reputation’s qualitative side, we understand that it has to do with personal qualities — things like sincerity, pleasantness, forgetfulness, grumpiness, etc.
+When discussing reputation’s qualitative side, we understand that it has to do with personal traits— things like sincerity, pleasantness, forgetfulness, grumpiness, etc.

 Reputation, thus has much to do with the personality traits or qualities that come to mind when a person thinks of a person, a business, or an organization.

 As mentioned above, reputation is what people believe about a brand, person, company, product, or service.
 Belief is one of the strongest forces of humankind.
 And it factors into reputation almost as heavily as it factors into organized religion.
 Reputation is largely what people believe about a brand, person, company, product, or service.
 The products of belief in certain entities have built civilizations, created culture, and sparked genocide.